Magiic/Meteo/Readme.md

 ## Cache

 Application use cache to store data fetch from server et reuse after relaunching application.
 For test, it will just check if we have an item with a date equal to today.
 If yes, it will returns cache.
+This is not the best way to cache data from server but for convenience and goal of the exercise, I prefer to use Preferences.